GSA/digitalgov.gov/content/posts/2015-05-11-customer-experience-roundup-2015.md

 ---
+url: /2015/05/11/customer-experience-roundup-2015/
 date: 2015-05-11 2:01:57 -0400
-title: 'Customer Experience Roundup 2015'
+title: Customer Experience Roundup 2015
 summary: 'This month, our round up focuses on customer experience (CX).
 As I was rounding up the CX events and articles we&rsquo;ve shared on DigitalGov over the past year, I realized that CX touches all of the work we do.
 From Web to mobile to contact centers and social media, we need to not only be'
-authors: [apiazza]
+authors:
+  - apiazza
 categories:
   - Managing Digital
   - Monthly Theme